top of page

 Patrice Hunt

-Patrice is the Senior Director of Staff Management at Wycliffe Bible Translators USA, where her relentless focus on developing processes, policies, and tools that support authentically inclusive workplaces has resulted in her recognition as "an exemplary role model and advocate for change, diversity and (kingdom) inclusion.”
-She brings over 20 years of Human Resource experience in the non-profit sector, a B.B.A.
-(Bachelor of Business Administration), and Mediation Training Institute (MTI) ® certification as a Workplace Mediator and Trainer to her DDC role.
+Patrice worked at Wycliffe Bible Translators USA, where she was the first African American to serve at the Senior Director level.
+It is there where she practiced and honed the skills of having difficult dialogues.
+Patrice's relentless focus on developing processes, policies, and tools that support authentically inclusive workplaces resulted in her recognition as "an exemplary role model and advocate for change, diversity and (kingdom) inclusion.”
+She brings to DDC nearly 30 years of Human Resource experience in the non-profit sector, a B.B.A.
+(Bachelor of Business Administration), and Mediation Training Institute (MTI) ® certification as a Workplace Mediator and Trainer.

-Patrice is one of the pioneer members of Wycliffe's Diversity Commission and served as the co-leader of the Commission's Training Task Force.
-In this role, and also in her role as a founding partner of Difficult Dialogues Consulting, she has developed dynamic learning experiences that equip participants to build truly inclusive organizations.
+In her Difficult Dialogues Consulting role, she has developed dynamic learning experiences that equip participants to build truly inclusive organizations.
 These experiences provide the knowledge and skills that yield conflict competence, the key to the open and safe sharing of diverse perspectives on challenging topics.

 A compelling passion to empower people to respectfully engage one another so that all (not just a privileged few) may speak the truth in love motivates Patrice.
 She understands – from both personal experience and research – that inclusion only happens when each individual’s uniqueness is highly valued and each group member is offered full belonging – i.e., no voices are silenced.